-You may have completed CS 1C at Foothill college.
-You will note on Assist.org that you must also complete CS 47B in order to fulfill the CS 61B requirement.
-Students in this situation can either opt take CS 61B at Cal or can arrange with the CS 61B instructor to enroll in CS 47B to cover the concepts not covered in CS 1C at Foothill in order to fulfill the CS 61B requirement.
+You may have completed CS 1C at Foothill College.
+You will note on Assist.org that you must also complete CS 47B at UC Berkeley in order to fulfill the CS 61B requirement.
+Students in this situation can either opt take CS 61B at UC Berkeley or can arrange with the CS 61B instructor to enroll in CS 47B to cover the concepts not covered in CS 1C at Foothill in order to fulfill the CS 61B requirement.

 While your instructor may not ask for this, we recommend that you have copy of your course syllabus from your transfer institution for the instructor to review.
-It may help determine what portions of the Berkeley course need to complete.
+It may help determine which portions of the Berkeley course you need to complete.

 You are not required to take the bridge course.
-Even if your course was partially articulated on Assist.org, you are still eligible to take the regular course at Cal.
-Many students opt to complete the regular course at Cal to establish a solid foundation in the material and have the best preparation for their upper division courses.
-After consulting with your course instructor about the bridge course requirements you are welcome to consult with your ESS Adviser about the possible advantages and disadvantages of enrolling in a bridge course.
+Even if your course was partially articulated on Assist.org, you are still eligible to take the regular course at Berkeley.
+Many students opt to complete the regular course at Berkeley in order to establish a solid foundation in the material and prepare for their upper division courses.
+After consulting with your course instructor about the bridge course requirements, you are welcome to consult with your ESS Adviser about the possible advantages and disadvantages of enrolling in a bridge course.

 Enrolling in a bridge course

 - To enroll in a bridge course for CS 61B or CS 61C: